Natural Higgs Mass from Power-Law Running

-In fact, the same argument applies to the cosmological constant $\Lambda$ with the mass dimension four.
-In flat space, it is a constant.
-In curved space, it couples to the graviton via $\sqrt{\det g} \Lambda$ coupling, with which $\Lambda(q^2)$ acquires the external momentum dependence $q^2$.
-The same power-law applies to $\Lambda(q^2) /q^4 = {\cal O}(1)$ at every scale $q^2.$ We call for the explicit construction of $\Lambda(q^2)$, which requires a renormalizable formulation of quantum gravity.
+As a more speculative outlook, the same argument may apply to the cosmological constant $\Lambda$ with mass dimension four.
+In flat space, it is a constant with no external momentum.
+In curved space, it couples to the graviton via $\sqrt{\det g}\,\Lambda$, through which $\Lambda(q^2)$ acquires external momentum dependence carried by the graviton.
+Power-law running would then give $\Lambda(q^2)/q^4 = \order(1)$ at every scale $q^2$.
+We call for the explicit construction of $\Lambda(q^2)$, which requires a renormalizable formulation of quantum gravity.